hsugui/hsugui/README.md

 **Software Engineer**, **Team Leader**, and **Project Leader** on a **global team**.
 Leads the development and maintenance of monitoring and observability solutions with a focus on **cost savings**, **toil reduction**, and **customer satisfaction**.
 Also leads parallel, innovative, and **award-winning projects focused on AI**.

-Applies core **Site Reliability Engineering (SRE)** principles and **Agile methodologies** to deliver exceptional value to clients, using a diverse range of technologies, frameworks, and programming languages, including Java, Go, JavaScript, Shell Script, WebSphere, Db2, MySQL, PostgreSQL, Cloud computing, SaaS, Instana, InfluxDB, Telegraf, Grafana, GitHub, Scrum, among others.
+Applies core **Site Reliability Engineering (SRE)** principles and **Agile methodologies** to deliver exceptional value to clients, using a diverse range of technologies, frameworks, and programming languages, including Java, Go, JavaScript, Shell Script, MySQL, PostgreSQL, Db2, MongoDB, Cloud, Docker, Kubernetes, CI/CD, SaaS, InfluxDB, Telegraf, Grafana, Instana, Git, Scrum, among others.

 🍕 EU citizenship (Italian).